mehaksarwar1819/Multi-Page-Company-Website/README.md

 This project demonstrates the following concepts:

-- HTML5 Semantic Elements
+- HTML5 Semantic Structure
-- CSS Box Model
+- CSS Flexbox
-- Layout Design
-- Responsive Web Design
+- Responsive Layout Design
-- Card Components
 - Navigation Design
-- Button Styling
+- Hero Section Design
+- Card-Based User Interface
+- Responsive Footer Layout
-- Form Styling
+- Modern CSS Styling
 - Hover Effects
 - CSS Transitions
-- CSS Transform
+- Media Queries
-- External CSS Organization
+- Professional Code Organization

 ---

+## How to Run the Project

+1. Download or clone this repository.
+2. Extract the project folder if necessary.
+3. Keep all files and folders in their original locations.
+4. Open `home.html` in any modern web browser.
+5. Navigate through the website using the navigation menu.

+---

+## Project Pages

+- Home
+- About
+- Services
+- Contact

+---

 ## Author

-Your Name
+**Your Name**

+Web Development Student

 ---

 ## License

-This project is created for educational purposes as part of the Day 2 Web Development Assignment.
+This project was developed for educational purposes as part of the Day 3 Web Development Assignment.

-## License

-This project is created for educational and learning purposes.